williamle8300/anthem/README.md

 	• $ sudo npm install -g nodemon && npm install
 	• $ cd public/css/lib/bootstrap && npm install #for some reason it needs phantom and might try to download a new phantomJS binary
 	• $ grunt watch
-	• $ mongod #start the mongodb server... and heeere we go!
+	• $ mongod #start the mongodb server... and heeere we go!s
 	• $ cd /
 	• $ nodemon -e js,html,css app